AckerlyXu/heima/articles/cloud-services/cloud-services-nodejs-develop-deploy-app.md

 4. Publishes the deployment package to Azure.

 ## Stopping and deleting your application

 After deploying your application, you may want to disable it so you can avoid extra costs.
 Azure bills web role instances per hour of server time consumed.
 Server time is consumed once your application is deployed, even if the instances are not running and are in the stopped state.

 1. In the Windows PowerShell window, stop the service deployment created in the previous section with the following cmdlet:

+    ```
     Stop-AzureService
+    ```

     Stopping the service may take several minutes.
 When the service is stopped, you receive a message indicating that it has stopped.

     ![The status of the Stop-AzureService command][The status of the Stop-AzureService command]

 2. To delete the service, call the following cmdlet:

+    ```
     Remove-AzureService
+    ```

     When prompted, enter **Y** to delete the service.

     Deleting the service may take several minutes.
 After the service has been deleted you receive a message indicating that the service was deleted.

     ![The status of the Remove-AzureService command][The status of the Remove-AzureService command]

+    > [!NOTE]
-	> [AZURE.NOTE] Deleting the service does not delete the storage account that was created when the service was initially published, and you will continue to be billed for storage used.
+    > Deleting the service does not delete the storage account that was created when the service was initially published, and you will continue to be billed for storage used.
 If nothing else is using the storage, you may want to delete it.

 ## Next steps